hachyderm/community/usage-docs/README.md

 ### No fascism

-Toots in favor of fascism either abstactly or concretely are not allowed.
+Toots in favor of fascism either abstractly or concretely are not allowed.
 This includes sharing material and media that is in favor of fascism.

 ### No colonialism

-The history of colonialism worldwide is a layers on layers of suffering.
+The history of colonialism worldwide is layers on layers of suffering.
 Discussions that whitewash or otherwise diminish or deny this history will not be tolerated.

 ### No white supremacy

 White supremacy and anti-Blackness are not welcome on this server.
-Not all forms of white supremecy are easily filtered out by the No Violence rule, although there are obvious overlaps.
+Not all forms of white supremacy are easily filtered out by the No Violence rule, although there are obvious overlaps.
 Systems of oppression rely on multiple layers of support, starting with more covert and escalating to more overt.